 In between the bright covers of ‘How Cheeka Became a Star and other Dog Stories’, the canvas on which these stories breathe is sometimes calm as a convent and at others riveting as a raccoon.
-The heartwarming tales blended with remarkable artwork by Tina Rajan give a unique flavor to each story that you would savor long after reading them.
+The heartwarming tales blended with remarkable artwork by Tina Rajan give a unique flavour to each story that you would savour long after reading them.
 A compendium of alluding narrations from celebrated artists from all walks of life, the book makes for a breezy read.

 Forever a fan of Rukin Bond, it came instinctively to fingers to flicker their way to read about a young widow in Mussorie and her band of dogs, the inks dipping in that idiosyncratic Bond signature with the fragrance of ferns.
 Eminent animal rights activist Maneka Gandhi pens a heartwarming tale that oozes with kindness.
-The book draws its title from Sneha Iype Varma’s story about Cheeka, perhaps the most recognizable dog on Indian screen thanks to Vodafone commercials (erstwhile Hutch)
+The book draws its title from Sneha Iype Varma’s story about Cheeka, perhaps the most recognizable dog on the Indian screen thanks to Vodafone commercials (erstwhile Hutch)

 Satirical and engrossing, perhaps the best of the lot is Jug Suraiya’s first-person account of a street dog adopting a human family (that of the writer).
 Gul Panag, the actress, reminisces of her pet Milo’s distinguishable pair of paw prints in her travel escapades in a jovial write up.
 Also featured are tales from Cyrus Broacha, Hiranmay Karlekar, Mario Miranda, Shirin Merchant and others.